2310-Capstone-Team3/capstone-project/README.md

 - [ done ] as a user I should see a description for a product
 - [ done ] as a user I should see the total amount in my cart as well as my orders
 - [ done ] as a user I should be able to increment and decrement items in my cart
-- [  ] as a user if I decrement a quantity to zero, the line_item should be deleted
+- [ done ] as a user if I decrement a quantity to zero, the line_item should be deleted
 - [ done ] as a user I should see an error message if my credentials are not correct
 - [ done ] as a user I should be able to create an account.
 - [ done ] as a user I should have profile settings which I can edit